Sydney Model Railway Exhibition

 The Sydney Model Railway Exhibition is an annual railway modelling exhibition, which is held on the Labour Day long weekend in October in Sydney.
-It is organised by the New South Wales Branch of the Australian Model Railway Association.
+It is organised by the New South Wales Branch of the Australian Model Railway Association (AMRA).

 The Exhibition was first held in 1962 in Burwood, and since then, the Exhibition has been held annually: first at Burwood at the Police-Citizens Boys Club, and then at the Lower Sydney Town Hall.
 In 1977 the Exhibition moved to the Ford and Mazda pavilions at the Sydney Showground (Moore Park), before moving to the Whitlam Centre in Liverpool in 1984.
 The Exhibition was held at the Hurstville Leisure and Aquatic Centre in 2005, when the Whitlam Centre at Liverpool was being renovated.
 The 2019 Exhibition is to be held, for the first time, at the Southee Pavilion at Sydney Olympic Park.

 It includes various layouts and commercial stands of the following gauges: